 On that note, our Catholic Church is a wide umbrella for its vast and varying assembly of followers; and my prayer is that we cherish the expansive range of people in the Catholic Church, and remain squarely planted under this one “universal” umbrella.
 We would never consider poking a hole right through it to raise separate umbrellas, nor follow those who do.
 We would not yank or tug the umbrella this way or that way, to either extreme, in order to suit us, or to pull it our way.

-No, the umbrella of the Roman Catholic Church is the Body of Christ in the world, His very Bride, whom we hold and uphold, cherish and build, that guides and protects us on our life journey Set firmly on the cornerstone of Jesus Christ, it is durable and indestructable - so much so that the "gates of the Netherworld shall not prevail against it."
+No, the umbrella of the Roman Catholic Church is the Body of Christ in the world, His very Bride, whom we hold and uphold, cherish and build, that guides and protects us on our life journey.
+Set firmly on the cornerstone of Jesus Christ, it is durable and indestructable - so much so that the "gates of the Netherworld shall not prevail against it."
 A little tug here and there could be from the Holy Spirit, as we saw at Vatican II, led by Pope John XXIII, as well as at other critical points in history.
 We need though not to outright defy or resist the very umbrella that keeps us!

 If disheartened by those things you feel God has put heavily on your heart, trust, then, in the slow work of God in our beautiful Church too!
 You can live life to the fullest in spirit and in truth far more easily abiding in the Church, even with its human flaws.
 Overall, it is the guardian of Truth on a much grander scale than we can imagine, by the power of the Holy Spirit.
 It is still Christ's Bride whom He died for and whom He cherishes dearly.